RamyGendy/Object-Count-Tracking-Using-AWS-Sagemaker/README.md

 - Install necessary dependencies
 - Read and Preprocess data: Before training your model, you will need to read, load and preprocess your training, testing and validation data
 - Train your Model: it will take about ~20 mins per job with low cost selected instance.
-- Note: in the [Standout Suggestions](#Standout_Suggestions) section we can see how to reduce cost, train on multi instance and add concurrency to our model.
+- Note: in the [Standout Suggestions](#standout-suggestions) section we can see how to reduce cost or train faster on multi-instance.

+## Hyperparameter tuning

+Before  training it is prefered to find the best hyperparameters for the training job. `hpo.py` python script which executes one epoch of training and tests the hyperparameter ranges:

+    - Learning rate range : 0.001, 0.1
+    - Batch size values   : 32, 64, 128, 256, 512

 ## Train using SageMaker